symfony/symfony-docs/cookbook/security/custom_authentication_provider.rst

 The Token
 ---------

-The role of the token in the Symfony2 security context is an important one.
+The role of the token in the Symfony security context is an important one.
 A token represents the user authentication data present in the request.
 Once a request is authenticated, the token retains the user's data, and delivers this data across the security context.
 First, you'll create your token class.